middlebury/styleguide/_editorial/g.md

 **Great Hall**; Tormondsen Great Hall in McCardell Bicentennial Hall

-**Greenberg-Starr Department of Chinese** See Named Departments for guidelines on how to refer to this department
+**Greenberg-Starr Department of Chinese** See Named Schools, Departments, and Programs for guidelines on how to refer to this department